open/close all folders

 - The weakest one in the game always goes down first!

-Spider guy.
-Has four extra arms.
-Sort of dark skinned.
-Does whatever a spider can...and more.
-Can produce both regular webs and golden ones which instantly harden to become harder than steel.
-In the Japanese version, always talks as if battles are some sort of Real-Time Strategy game.
-A good strategist, though — is able to determine Neji's weakness merely by watching him fight for a while.Can instantly forge weapons using his webs, including a bow-and-arrow with tremendous destructive potential.
-Has a personal summon; a spider who can instantly create hundreds of smaller ones.
-His Cursed Seal form makes him more spiderlike.Nearly kills Neji, but Neji manages to turn the tables on him at the last minute.
+Kidomaru is a spider-esque guy with four extra arms.
+Is sort of dark skinned.
+He does whatever a spider can...and more.
+He can produce both regular webs and golden ones which instantly harden to become harder than steel.
+In the Japanese version, he always talks as if battles are some sort of Real-Time Strategy game.
+He's a good strategist, though — he's able to determine Neji's weakness merely by watching him fight for a while.He can instantly forge weapons using his webs, including a bow-and-arrow with tremendous destructive potential.
+He has a personal summon; a spider who can instantly create hundreds of smaller ones.
+His Cursed Seal form makes him even more spiderlike and gives him another eye.He nearly kills Neji, but Neji manages to turn the tables on him at the last minute.

 - Arachnid Appearance and Attire: 8 members, check; can make web, check; has a spider for summon, check.
 He even gets a Third Eye when in One-Winged Angel form.

-- Always Accurate Attack: In his Level Two form, he can make sure that his arrows never miss.
+- Always Accurate Attack: In his Level Two form, he can make sure that his arrows never miss and even control it in mid-flight.
 Neji was only able to redirect the arrow away from his heart to avoid an instant kill.

 - Ambiguously Brown: A dark-skinned member.